-Why Tulpamancers have a lot to teach us about what we can imagine and experience
+Tulpamancers have a lot to teach us about what we can imagine and experience.

 Making the strange familiar

-In this article, the first of two posts on the subject, I address popular myths and questions about Tulpamancy, and show that there is nothing inherently strange about the practice.
-I expand on its positive and therapeutic aspects, and argue that studying Tulpamancy can help us move beyond simplistic understandings of mental illness.
+In this post, the first of two posts on the subject, I address popular myths and questions about Tulpamancy and show that there is nothing inherently strange about the practice.
+I expand on its positive and therapeutic aspects and argue that studying Tulpamancy can help us move beyond simplistic understandings of mental illness.
 I also present this new phenomenon as a fascinating example to understand the influence of culture on inner experiences.
 In doing so, I invite readers to consider the limitations that contemporary culture places on imagination, our senses, and what we accept as real, normal, and desirable.

 In seeking to make the strange familiar, I have found that Tulpamancers, far from being crazy, were simply cultivating fundamentally normal dimensions of human cognition and sociality.
 I describe these mechanisms in part 2 of this series.